 Another Chinese Wedding Photography post.
 Fung and Long got married in Vegas (how cool!!!)
 I went down to London a few weeks later to cover their Chinese Wedding celebrations.
 It was an early start, London looked amazing in the morning mist.
 A quick breakfast of fresh doughnuts (really healthy I know but who can resist?) and it was time to start taking some photographs.
 The day started off like all Chinese wedding’s with Long having to “earn” his entry into Fung’s mum’s house by doing various tasks designed to torture and embarrass him and his “brothers”.
 Its this part of the day for me that makes Chinese wedding photography so much fun.
 Long and the boys were hilarious, you’ve never heard singing quite like this!
 Long did claim that the only song he knew was ‘all I want for Christmas’ so first we got a full rendition of this followed by Celine Dion!
 Then Long das to pay and he finally gained access to his Bride.
 Fung looked lovely, her Kwa was embroidered with a dragon and a phoenix and she wore Jewellery and shoes by Vivienne Westwood.

 Next was a chinese tea ceremony then we travelled in the Limo through central London to Long’s parents house, some of the narrow streets and tight turns were interesting!
 Fung and Long were welcomed by friends and family and there was another chinese tea ceremony followed by lunch.
 Megan and I were so well looked after, we ate stew and bread and spring rolls.
 After lunch Fung got changed into her lace wedding dress that she had worn in Vegas and her amazing Vivienne Westwood ”lady dragon” shoes.
 With each dress change Fung also changed her hairstyle and makeup.
 Fung’s makeup was by Jojo @daisukimakeup.
 The sun was finally out so we took the opportunity for a couple of photographs before crossing London for the reception at the China Boulevard on the river in Wandsworth.
 We took a few photographs outside before the guests arrived but didn’t stay out too long because it was really cold, we were glad of the little heat packs Fung had given us in the morning.
-Here are there chinese wedding photos, enjoy!!
+Here are some of our favourite wedding photos from their big day, enjoy!!

 Dry rice crispies down in one, yum yum!